gburtini/css-xpath/README.md

 cssXPath('html > body') // '//html/body'
 ```

 That's the whole library.
 Take in a CSS selector, output an XPath query.
+To see some example outputs, [consult the tests](test/cssXPath.spec.js).

 They're unexposed, but if you want, there's some [regular expressions](src/patterns.js) that might be interesting if you're trying to parse CSS yourself.
 They are not exposed,